-The time a resident spends in a non-provider (or non-hospital) setting such as a physician's office or a freestanding community health center in connection with an approved program may be included in the resident FTE count if the criteria in Federal regulation 42 CFR 413.78 and \$5504 of the ACA (75 FR 72141, November 24, 2010) are met.
-For CHGME Payment Program purposes, 42 CFR 413.78 and \$5504 of the ACA (75 FR 72141, November 24, 2010) applies to both DME and IME funding received under the CHGME Payment Program.
+The time a resident spends in a non-provider (or non-hospital) setting such as a physician's office or a freestanding community health center in connection with an approved program may be included in the resident FTE count if the criteria in Federal regulation 42 CFR 413.78 (75 FR 72141, November 24, 2010) and §5504 of the ACA are met.
+For CHGME Payment Program purposes, 42 CFR 413.78 and §5504 of the ACA applies to both DME and IME funding received under the CHGME Payment Program.

 Written agreements covering residents' time spent in non-provider/non-hospital settings shall cover a period of one year and must commence on the start of the cost reporting period and must be between the hospital and the non-hospital setting, not between the related School of Medicine (SOM), School of Podiatric Medicine (SOPM), or School of Dentistry (SOD).
-Refer to 42 CFR 413.78 and §5504 of the ACA (75 FR 72134, November 24, 2010) for additional information on written agreements.
+Refer to 42 CFR 413.78 and §5504 of the ACA for additional information on written agreements.